swimmingly/swimmingly.github.io/_pages/other/overview.md

 It also undermines the principle of equality before the law.
 One who delegates his power gives away his most precious value.
 It decreases his power and renders him less than a man, a non-equal.
 Collective decisions bind him disproportionately and unfavorably.
 Delegation is a contemptible act.
 It implies a wish for slavery and death and, ultimately, obliges politicians to fulfill this wish.
 (Historically, monopolized, debt-based currency, with its dire consequences, has neatly served this purpose.)

 A centralized state laces any individualist ideas it handles with collectivism.
 The poison accumulates, ultimately killing the individualist core of the way of life.
+It damages its people and keeps them dependent on it.

 Small and set apart, a centralized state is a single point of attack on an entire population.
 Psychopathic and increasingly bold collectivists take advantage of it.
 Centralization necessitates corruption, conspiracy, tyranny.